By Tammy Sons

 preparation may not be necessary, though the plants will appreciate a

-plant is late winter or early spring, especially for bare root plants, so
+a plant is a late winter or early spring, especially for bare root plants, so

 they can be established by summer and be able to withstand the summer